-New Gold provided a report to EAO on September 20th, 2019 in regards to existing disturbance at the Blackwater site, which can be accessed here:
+New Gold provided a report to EAO on September 20th, 2019 in regards to existing disturbance at the Blackwater site (Appendix 4-C).

 This RCP describes how end land use and land capability objectives will be achieved to the extent feasible by the end of the Project's Closure phase.
 The following subsections describe existing conditions, end land use and land capability objectives for the areas of land occupied by the various Project components.
 Biophysical information has been obtained from baseline studies summarized in Chapter 2, Baseline Information.